pjhartout/fastwlk/README.rst

 2. It parallelizes the computation of similarity of graphs in RKHS by computing batches of the inner products independently.

-3. On sparse graphs, lots of computations are spent processing positions/hashes that do not actually overlap between graph representations.
-As such, we manually loop over the overlapping keys, outperforming numpy dot product-based implementations.
+3. When comparing graphs, lots of computations are spent processing positions/hashes that do not actually overlap between Weisfeiler-Lehman histograms.
+As such, we manually loop over the overlapping keys, outperforming numpy dot product-based implementations on most graphs derived from proteins.

 This implementation works best when graphs have relatively few connections and are reasonably dissimilar from one another.
 If you are not sure the graphs you